secwexen/aapp-mart/demo/README.md

 See the [Attack Path Simulation Report](demo/reports/attack_report.json) file.

 > [!NOTE]
 > This IP/hostname is an example target.
-You will write the actual target IP/hostname yourself in the main project.